June Sarpong OBE is an established broadcaster and activist.

 June has also taken on the world’s most challenging live audiences, hosting 2005’s major Make Poverty History event in London’s Trafalgar Square and presenting at the UK leg of Live Earth in 2007.
 In 2008 alongside Will Smith, she also hosted Nelson Mandela’s 90th Birthday celebrations in front of 30,000 people in London’s Hyde Park.
 Not only this, June has interviewed and introduced some of the world’s biggest names including HRH Prince of Wales, Bill Clinton, Al Gore, Bono, George Clooney and 50 Cent.

-June has worked extensively with HRH Prince Charles for ten years as an ambassador for his charity the Prince’s Trust, whilst campaigning for The One and Produce (RED).
+June has worked extensively with HRH Prince Charles for ten years as an ambassador for his charity The Prince’s Trust, whilst campaigning for The One and Produce (RED).
 June was awarded an MBE in 2007 for her services to broadcasting and charity, making her one of the youngest people ever to receive an MBE.
+She was recognised once again in the new year honours list 2020, receiving an OBE for services to broadcasting.

 She is the co-founder of the WIE Network (Women: Inspiration & Enterprise).
 WIE first launched in New York in 2010, and then in the UK 2012.
 This acclaimed conference has featured leading speakers from a wide range of industries, with previous speakers including Sarah Brown, Melinda Gates, Arianna Huffington, Donna Karan, Queen Rania, Nancy Pelosi and Iman.